Based on 16 reviews

 The 52-kilometer kora around Mount Kailash takes three days to complete.
 It involves steep ascents and descents, particularly at Dolma La Pass, making it physically demanding but manageable with moderate fitness levels.

 The region experiences extreme weather, with daytime temperatures ranging from mild to cold and nights often freezing, even in summer.
-Sudden changes in weather can add to the challenge, so proper gear is essential.
+Sudden weather changes can make the challenge even harder, so proper gear is essential.

 Uneven trails with loose rocks require sturdy trekking shoes and careful attention to footing.
 During rain or snow, the paths can become slippery, demanding extra caution.